 All of this new money inspired, and funded, another wave of internet startups.
 The difference this time being that the money was generated by something that had actual value for both advertisers and publishers, as opposed to the neon buzzword bullshit that powered the original bubble.
 No crash this time.

 Along the way the second and third tier PPC industries continued to grow and change and my clients continued to make absurd amounts of money.
-I even started a search engine of my own, maintaining the back end code and front end design myself, bringing in a partner to handle the day to day operations.
+I even started a couple search engines of my own, maintaining the back end code, front end design and some of the business development myself while partners handled the day to day operations.
 This gave me a great opportunity to learn more about the industry and fine tune my software.
-One thing I didn't do during the insanity that was PPC during that time (despite numerous offers) was launch the half dozen or so PPC sites, each run by different partners, that it would have taken to become a millionaire.
+One thing I didn't do during the insanity that was PPC during that time (despite numerous offers) was launch a half dozen or so more PPC sites, each run by different partners, that it would have taken to become a millionaire.
 In retrospect I probably should have, but it didn't sound like fun, and after all this was the internet, money was easy.

 Over the years the PPC market has changed and, partially because of consolidation by the big players, partially because of traffic quality issues, the second and third tier PPC industries have slowed down.
 They are by no means dead, but reality has caught up, they aren't the free ride they once were.
 The decrease in demand for PPC sites has been great for me, giving me more time to play with new ideas.
 My meta search and ad delivery software is still available to word of mouth clients but I never got around to creating a generalized commercial version that I could advertise or provide to resellers.
-During the busiest days of search each installation of the application was unique, requiring different modules and customization.
-In retrospect I think I preferred it that way, having a personal relationship with each client.
+As a result each installation application continues to be unique, requiring different modules and customization.
+It takes more time but I prefer it that way, having a personal relationship with each client.
+There's so much more to an internet business than the software.

 1I use 'me too!' to refer to the phenomena whereby people, upon seeing a good website or product, think "I can haz monies too?".
 This results in countless second rate copies of any good idea.

-I work with a variety of different websites, search engines, ecommerce, small businesses, etc..
-Personally I'm finding social networking and mobile interesting lately.
+I work with a variety of different websites, search engines, ecommerce, brick and mortar businesses, etc..
+Personally I'm finding social networking, ecommerce and mobile interesting lately.
 The former because social networking is redefining how people interact both on and offline.
 Did you know that, by some metrics, in 2010 Facebook accounted for almost 25% of all US internet traffic?
 In case there was any doubt, that is insane.
 More important than traffic numbers, though, is how social media is changing the way people interact and share knowledge.
-For example: Facebook, Twitter, et al. have now played a major part in overthrowing numerous regimes.
+Regimes have been overthrown with the help of Facebook and Twitter.
 That's big.
-These are situations that wouldn't have even entered public awareness in most of the world ten years ago.
+Things that would never have entered public awareness in most of the world ten years ago are now available to anyone.

 For those of you that, wisely, skipped straight to the end in hopes of finding out if I can be of help with your project, I am available for consultation on all aspects of web development and marketing.
 I take contract design and development work as well.
 If by some chance I'm not interested in your project I'll be happy to find you people who are.
-For larger endeavors I can manage the project for you, coordinating and directing independant contractors.
 My goal with any project is to make the business successful, as opposed to just providing a product.
 I don't believe that web development (or any development for that matter) should be done without trying to see things from as wide a perspective as possible.
+There is always untapped potential in any business.